hashicorp/vault/website/source/docs/secrets/mysql/index.html.md

 <dl class="api">
   <dt>Description</dt>
   <dd>
     Creates or updates the role definition.
+This is a root protected endpoint.
   </dd>

   <dt>Method</dt>